Circumplanetary disk: PDS 70c

 In July 2019 astronomers reported the first-ever detection using the Atacama Large Millimeter/submillimeter Array (ALMA) of a circumplanetary disk.
 ALMA studies, using millimetre and submillimetre wavelengths, are better at observing dust concentrated in interplanetary regions, since stars emit comparatively little light at these wavelengths, and since optical observations are often obscured by overwhelming glare from the bright host star.
 The circumplanetary disk was detected around a young massive, Jupiter-like exoplanet, PDS 70c.

 According to Andrea Isella, lead researcher from the Rice University in Houston, Texas, "For the first time, we can conclusively see the tell-tale signs of a circumplanetary disk, which helps to support many of the current theories of planet formation ...
 By comparing our observations to the high-resolution infrared and optical images, we can clearly see that an otherwise enigmatic concentration of tiny dust particles is actually a planet-girding disk of dust, the first such feature ever conclusively observed."
-Jason Wang from Caltech, lead researcher of another publication, describes, "if a planet appears to sit on top of the disk, which is the case with PDS 70c" then the signal around PDS 70c needs to be spatially separated from the outer ring, not the case in 2019.
+Jason Wang from Caltech, lead researcher of another publication, explains, "if a planet appears to sit on top of the disk, which is the case with PDS 70c" then the signal around PDS 70c needs to be spatially separated from the outer ring, not the case in 2019.
 However, in July 2021 higher resolution, conclusively resolved data were presented.

 The planet PDS 70c is detected in H-alpha, which is seen as evidence that it accretes material from the circumplanetary disk at a rate of 10^{-8±0.4} per year.
 From ALMA observations it was shown that this disk has a radius smaller than 1.2 astronomical units (AU) or a third of the Hill radius.
 The dust mass was estimated around 0.007 or 0.031 (0.57 to 2.5 Moon masses), depending on the grain size used for the modelling.
 Later modelling showed that the disk around PDS 70c is optically thick and has an estimated dust mass of 0.07 to 0.7 (5.7 to 57 Moon masses).
 The total (dust+gas) mass of the disk should be higher.
 The planet's luminosity is the dominant heating mechanism within 0.6 AU of the CPD.
 Beyond that the photons from the star heat the disk.
 Observations with JWST NIRCam showed a large spiral-like feature near PDS 70c.
 This feature is only seen after the disk around PDS 70 was removed.
 Part of this spiral-like feature was interpreted as an accretion stream that feeds the circumplanetary disk around PDS 70c.